 R.A.D.
-Guides come from diverse backgrounds and have a ton of wisdom and passion about the outdoors to share with R.A.D. campers.
-All of our guides are certified Wilderness First Responders, trained as professional Lifeguards, and are well versed in teaching "Leave No Trace" principles.
-As naturalists and outdoor enthusiasts, our guides teach experientially through free play and exploration.
-You can rest assured knowing your child(ren) will be well cared for while they are having a blast in the wilderness with us.
+Guides come from diverse backgrounds and have a ton of wisdom and passion about the outdoors to share with R.A.D.
+Campers.
+All R.A.D.
+Camps guides must complete a background check and attend "Mandatory Child Abuse Reporting" training.
+Each trip is led by a Wilderness First Responder (or higher) and is accompanied by both male and female guides.
+As naturalists and outdoor enthusiasts, our guides teach experientially through free play and exploration and are well versed in "Leave No Trace" principles.
+You can rest assured knowing your children will be well cared for while they are having a blast in the wilderness with us!
 Learn more about each guide in their short biography below.

-Adam - Better known as Radam, started R.A.D.
-Camps in 2008.
+Better known as Radam, started R.A.D.
+Camps in 2008 with Eric.
 He has an Associate of Arts Degree from Central Oregon Community College in Outdoor Leadership and is a certified Wilderness First Responder and professional Lifeguard.
 He loves to play in the woods, fish, hunt, ski, snowboard, and enjoys showing people how to have fun in these outdoor settings.

 Adam is an avid outdoor enthusiast and enjoys living out of his backpack and sleeping in his tent.
 He has traveled to remote locations in the Nepal Himalaya, the Sierra Nevada Range, the Rocky Mountains, Costa Rica and Panama, Molokai, the Oregon backcountry, and much of the Pacific Northwest.